yashsriram/archer/README.md

-# light-play
+# archer

 ## description
-- Light play is a simple 2D ray marcher.
+- Archer is a simple game based on light reflection.
-- It simulates reflection of light in presence of (different types of mirrors) using ray marching technique.
+- It simulates reflection of light (on different types of mirrors) using ray marching technique.

 ## code
 - The code is written in `C++`.
-- All the src is written in `src/`.
+- All the source code is in `src/`.
 - [Simplecpp](https://www.cse.iitb.ac.in/~ranade/simplecpp/) is used for rendering.
 - `include` & `lib` contains headers and implementation of simplecpp.